Enhancing Video Representations with Spatiotemporal-Semantic Residual to Mitigate Hallucinations in Video Large Multimodal Models: Implementation Details

 \section{Implementation Details}

-Experiments are conducted on two NVIDIA H800 GPUs using the AdamW optimizer~\citep{loshchilov2017decoupled}.
-A warmup ratio of 0.05 is used, followed by a constant learning rate.
-The disruptor is trained for 3 epochs with a batch size of 2, and 2 gradient accumulation steps.
-For Video-LLaVA, the learning rate is set to 1e-6, while for LLaVA-NeXT-Video, it is set to 5e-6.
-For all baselines, we adopt the parameter settings reported in their original papers to ensure a fair comparison.
+Experiments are conducted on four NVIDIA A100 GPUs with 40GB memory.
+We train the aligner for one epoch with a batch size of 1, using a constant learning rate of $5 \times 10^{-6}$.
+During inference, the maximum generation length is set to 512 tokens, and greedy decoding is adopted as the default decoding strategy to ensure stability and reproducibility.
+For all baselines, we follow the parameter settings reported in their original papers to ensure a fair comparison.

+For the experiments evaluating the impact of training data on ViSSRes, we randomly sample 3,000 instances from ShareGPT4Video and LLaVA-Video-178K, respectively, and train the aligner for one epoch.
+Since the TA-AE dataset contains only 996 instances, we train on TA-AE for three epochs to keep the effective training scale as consistent as possible.
+All other training settings are kept unchanged.